DIY ~Make Your Own Lip Balms~

 How to Make your own homemade lip balm

-Pour into your tubes using a syringe or a funnel all the way to the top and work quickly.
-If you don’t have tubes you could also use a recycled eye cream jar like I did.
-Let is cool, add the lids and enjoy nice moisturized lips during the Summer heat.
+Pour the mixture into your tubes using a syringe or funnel, filling them all the way to the top and working quickly.
+If you don’t have tubes, a recycled eye cream jar works just as well.
+Let it cool completely, then add the lids—and enjoy soft, moisturized lips all summer long.

 How to Make your own homemade lip balm